guangxush/LearnEng/TED/Ted.md

 In some days, It might look like the world is a dangerous and challenging and insurmountable place, but It does't have to look that way all the time.
 We can teach ourselves to see it differently, and when we find a way to make the world look nice and easier.

+### Objectives and Key Results

+We are at a critical moment, our leader and some instruction haven't taken us to the wrong objectives.

+How are we going to choose the right course?

+They set meaningful and audacious goals, the right goals for the right reasons.

+It almost doesn't matter what you know, execution is what matters the most.

+Objectives and Key Results, or OKRs, are a simple goal-setting system and they work for organizations, they work for teams, they even work for individuals.

+The objectives are what you want to have accomplished.
+The key results are how I'm going to get the done.

+A lot of organizations set objectives and meet them, they ship their sales, they introduce their new products, they make their numbers. but they lack a sense of purpose to inspire their teams.

+OKRs cultivate the madness, and magic is right around the corner.
+That is perfect.

+A good results are specific and time-bound.
+They are aggressive but realistic.
+They are measurable, and they're verifiable.

+These are not used for bonuses or for promotions.
+They used for the high purpose and that's go to the collective commitment to truly stretch goals.

+OKRs are not a sliver bullet.
+They're not going to be a substitute for a strong culture or for strong leadership, but when those fundamentals are in place, they can take you to the mountaintop.

+Let's fight for what it is that really matters, because we can take OKRs beyond our business.
+We can take them to our families, to our schools, even to our governments.

+We can transform those informations.
+We can back to the right track, if we can and do measure what really matters.